manuel-serrano/hiphop/README.md

 Getting started
 ---------------

-The tutorial chapter presents a complete HipHop.js example.
-Here we merely show how to execute the `hello world` HipHop.js program, assuming a Node.js/NPM installation.
-Let us consider that program stored in a file named `hello.hh.js`, `.hh.js` being the suffix of HipHop source files.
+In this introduction we merely show how to execute the `hello world` HipHop.js program, assuming a Node.js/NPM installation.
+We consider a program stored in a file named `hello.hh.js`, `.hh.js` being the suffix of HipHop source files.
 This program waits for two events `A` and `B` to be received.
 It then emits itself the event `O`.
 Each time the `R` event is received, the program returns to its initial state.

 ```javascript
 import { ReactiveMachine } from "@hop/hiphop";